apigee/apijam/README.md

 ## Note: For the previous version of the API Jam archived on 18th October 2019, please navigate to supporting material in the [Archives folder](./Archives/Archived_10-18-2019).

-This repository contains the supporting material for Apigee hands-on workshops that introduces users to the Apigee Edge API Management Platform.
+This repository contains the supporting material for Apigee hands-on workshops that introduces users to API Management concepts and the Apigee API Management Platform.
 We call these events "**API Jams**".
-These hands-on workshops take into account the experience of hundreds of Apigee customers who have used Apigee Edge to implement successful API programs.
-By the end of these workshops, attendees will walk away with practical experience using the Apigee Edge platform, along with an understanding of its comprehensive capabilities.
+These hands-on workshops take into account the experience of hundreds customers who have used Google's Apigee platform to implement successful API programs.
+By the end of these workshops, attendees will walk away with practical experience using our platform, along with an understanding of its comprehensive capabilities.

 All of the material here is released under the [Apache 2.0 license](./LICENSE.md)

 ## Modules

-This material is divided into different API Jam modules, based on which Apigee Edge funtionalities they showcase, the needs of different API program stakeholder, and varying degrees of complexity.
+This material is divided into different API Jam modules, based on the API Management funtionalities they showcase, the needs of different API program stakeholder, and varying degrees of complexity.

 **Note - If you are using this repository during a virtual or in-person API Jam, please reference the approrite module(s) based on instructor instructions.**